suchimitha/test-carte-del/_posts/2012-12-25-put-a-thing.md

 ---
-category: Stuff
+category: Invoice Operations
-path: '/stuff/:id'
 title: 'Update a thing'
-type: 'PUT'

 layout: nil
 ---

-This method allows the user to retrieve his stuff.
+This method allows the user to retrieve his Invoice Operations.

 ### Request